loopwerk/tag-changelog/README.md

 * `changes`: Generated changelog for the latest tag, without the version/date header.

 ## Roadmap
-This Actions is very simple, and not very configurable yet.
+This action is very simple, and not very configurable yet.

 - It would be nice to be able to supply a changelog message template instead of having a hardcoded template in the action itself.
 - The mapping from raw type (like `feat`) to changelog header (like `New Features`) would also be good to have configurable.